For your reading convenience, click here to view the official Rating System for Downright E-fenzive blog posts.

-I’ve been contemplating this “naught and nice” thing.
-Well, the truth is, I’ve been both and that’s fairly typical for me.
+I’ve been contemplating this “naughty and nice” thing.
+The truth is, I’ve been both.

 The difference this year is that I’ve been catching myself in the act and when I do, I ask myself, “Is this what Santa would want me to do?”

 This year I noticed that there are times when my socks are so dirty that I think you might have put coal in them but then I get real and take care of what’s actually making them dirty by washing the kitchen floor.